 - “Pop” is for building trust.
 Yes, people want to do business, but they want to do business with the right people.
 They want to be able to rely on you as more than just a consultant or service provider.
 They want to think of you as a partner.

 One of the key reasons for giving a presentation is to persuade the audience to do something.
 And frequently, we have to pitch.
-As Vincent says:
+As Jack says:

 “Life’s a pitch.”

 We pitch a lot of things in our business lives.
 We pitch products.
 We pitch services.
 We pitch ideas, solutions, new business opportunities.

 We pitch in boardrooms.
 We pitch in elevators.
 We pitch in warehouses.
 We pitch in cafés.